rahriver/Ankinator/README.md

 # Ankinator
-Python script that you can run on your text files to extract new words from it and create anki flashcards out of them.
+A Python script that you can run on your text files to extract new words from it and create anki flashcards out of them.

 ## Usage
 - Run the `File_Cleaner` script on your text to make it clean and by making it clean I mean to remove any dots and numbers and junks from the text file to make words more accessible.